-This Survival Guide provides information about laws applicable to activities within the Black Rock Desert in the State of Nevada.
-But legal information is not legal advice, which is an interpretation of the applicable law to specific circumstances.
-Although we strive to ensure the accuracy and usefulness of the information here, you should consult a lawyer if you want legal advice about a particular situation.
+This Survival Guide provides information about laws applicable to activities within the Black Rock Desert in the State of Nevada and at Burning Man.
+But legal information is not legal advice, and although we strive to ensure the accuracy and usefulness of the information here, you should consult with a lawyer if you want legal advice about a particular situation.

 Public Agencies that Patrol The Event

-Several public agencies are on site to issue required permits and to enforce federal, state & local laws.
-These include: The Bureau of Land Management (BLM), Pershing County Sheriff’s Office, Nevada State Health Division and the Washoe County Health Department.
-The roads leading to and from the event are patrolled by: Nevada Highway Patrol, Washoe County Sheriff’s Office, Pershing County Sheriff’s Office, Nevada Department of Transportation and the Pyramid Lake Paiute Tribal Police.
-The Nevada State Health Division protects the health of our citizens and prevents food-borne epidemics.
-Please cooperate with their lawful inspections of all public food preparation at our event.
+The Pershing County Sheriff and BLM are on site to enforce all applicable federal, state and local laws.
+The roads leading into and out of the event are patrolled by the Nevada Highway Patrol, Washoe County Sheriff’s Office, Pershing County Sheriff’s Office, and Pyramid Lake Paiute Tribe.
 It is not the mission of these agencies to police your lifestyle or inhibit self-expression.
-They fulfill the same function as the police in any other city.
-It is their duty to respond to infractions of the law.
+They fulfill the same function as the police in any other city, and it is their duty to uphold the law — please cooperate.

 What Is Illegal?

 This isn’t a comprehensive list of rules and regulations or laws that apply in Black Rock City, but here are some of the frequently asked questions and most common violations.
 Violations could result in arrest, citation, and/or eviction from the premises.
 For the most current information applicable to any given situation involving an arrest or citation at Burning Man, you should consult with a lawyer.